wenbinyugroup/ivabs/_sources/prevabs/guide/pre_recover.rst.txt

 .. code-block:: xml
   :linenos:
   :name: code_recover
-  :caption: A template for the recover data in a *Cross section* file.
+  :caption: A template for the recover data in a *Cross-section* file.

   <cross_section name="cs1">
     ...